-We also encourage you to contact IDX to enroll in free identity protection services by calling (833) 764-2920 or going to https://response.idx.us/ncbpt and using the Enrollment Code provided above.
+We encourage you to contact IDX with any questions and to enroll in free identity protection services by calling 1-800-939-4170, going to https://app.idx.us/account-creation/protect, or scanning the QR image and using the Enrollment Code provided above.
 IDX representatives are available Monday through Friday from 9 am - 9 pm Eastern Time.
-Please note the deadline to enroll is December 2, 2022.